Undergraduate Research Overview & Programs

 With the generous support of the Office of the Vice President of Research, the Undergraduate Research Opportunities Program offers financial assistance for scholarly and creative projects under the mentorship of a faculty member.
 Dozens of research projects are funded each year so that undergraduates may undertake ambitious and exciting research endeavors.
 This competitive program is open to all University of Oklahoma main campus and Health Science Center students who compete for research grants of up to $1,000 each semester.
 Students and faculty from across the University discover the benefits of these hands-on research opportunities in laboratories, studios, libraries, and field sites.
 At the conclusion of their work, UROP recipients present the results of their research or accounts of their work in progress at the Honors College’s Undergraduate Research Day, a professional-like conference held in April of each year.

-Spring applications will be due Wednesday, March 7th, 2018.
+Fall applications will be due Wednesday, November 7th, 2018.

 Undergraduate Research Day (URD)

 The Honors College will host the 30th annual Undergraduate Research Day on Saturday, April 6, 2019 at the OCCE Thurman J. White Forum Building, 1704 Asp, University of Oklahoma.

 At this annual conference, the Honors College hosts students who were funded in their research or creative activities from the Undergraduate Research Opportunities Program and students in general who want to show what they have discovered in their fields.
 This year, Undergraduate Research Day features 95 presentations across 18 different sessions in as many different disciplines, including engineering, chemistry, architecture, linguistics, anthropology and more.

 Undergraduate Research Day is free and open to the general public.
 There will be morning and afternoon sessions at Wagner Hall at 1005 Asp Avenue, Norman, OK 73019.

 2019 URD rubric and itinerary will be posted closer to event date.